Public Exhibition

 Who is involved in this plan:

 Council successfully applied for grant funding from the State Government to undertake this review of the Floodplain Risk Management Study and Plan.
-It will revisit the proposed flood risk management measures in light of the changes mentioned above and provide updated flood information for Council in accordance with current industry best practice.
+Council has revisited the proposed flood risk management measures in light of the changes mentioned above and is providing updated flood information for Council in accordance with current industry best practice.

 The project is being managed by Council, with financial and technical assistance provided by DPE.
-The project is being steered by the Flood Risk Management Committee of Council.
+The project is being steered by the Coastal and Flood Risk Management Advisory Committee of Council.

 FAQs